 VC Lab was started in 2020 by the Founder Institute to launch 1,000 next generation venture capital firms by 2025, and, to date, VC Lab has helped to launch over 200 venture capital firms from six cohorts.

-The program was started in 2020 and has helped to launch approximately 75 venture capital firms from two cohorts.
 Alumni funds range in size from $2 MM to $150 MM.
-The average time to a first close is 5 months, and the average first close amount is just over $1.6 MM.
+The average time to a first close is 5 months, and the average first close amount is $1.6 MM on an average fund size of $16 MM.